istio/tools/upgrade_downgrade/README.md

-* When TEST_SCENARIO is configured as *dual-control-plane-upgrade*, Istio will first install control plane specified by SOURCE_TAG, then installs control plane setting revision to TARGET_TAG.
+* When TEST_SCENARIO is configured as *dual-control-plane-upgrade*, Istio will first install control plane specified by SOURCE_TAG, then install control plane setting revision to TARGET_TAG.
 It will restart deployments one by one to point to the control plane with TARGET TAG before uninstalling the one with SOURCE_TAG